one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn ChatGPT and AI.md

     - Using tons of skills from [ClawHub](https://www.clawhub.ai/)
     - Generating even [gurus](https://moltbot.guru/)
     - Funnily, agents talk to each other on [moltbook](https://www.moltbook.com/) that is [the most interesting place on the internet right now](https://simonwillison.net/2026/Jan/30/moltbook/)
+- [rentahuman.ai](https://rentahuman.ai/): AI agents rent humans for tasks they cannot do themselves

 ## Coding
 - [GitHub Copilot](https://github.com/features/copilot): perhaps the world’s most widely adopted AI developer tool